 Cycling a goldfish tank is really easy.
 All you need to do is set up your tank as if the fish were already in it – including adding gravel (if you want gravel!), installing a suitable aquarium filter and switching your filter on – then regularly add ammonia until your water tests show zero ammonia, zero nitrite and some nitrate.

 Great!
 Wait, what? tests?!
 Yeah, this will feel a bit like chemistry class, but it’s important (and can be fun!).
 You need to test your water during the cycling process to see whether you’ve built up a bacteria colony that are getting rid of your ammonia and nitrite and turning them into nitrate.
-You do this using a test kit (don’t worry – they come with instructions and are really easy to use!).
+You do this using a test kit that measures ammonia (such as this one) and one that measures pH, nitrite and nitrate (such as this one).
+Don’t worry – they come with instructions and are really easy to use!

 As well as a test kit, you’ll also need a source of ammonia.